EU targets state-owned Russia banks in sanctions plan

 Ambassadors also agreed to further expand the scope of sanctions to include companies and people who support Russian decision-makers responsible for the annexation of Ukraine's Crimea region or for destabilising eastern Ukraine.

 Under one key proposal, European investors would be banned from buying new debt or shares of banks owned 50 percent or more by the state.
-These banks raised almost half their 15.8 billion euro ($21.29 billion) (12.54 billion pounds) capital needs on EU markets last year.
+These banks raised almost half their 15.8 billion euro ($21.29 billion) capital needs on EU markets last year.

 "If implemented such sanctions would be a serious blow to the Russian economy, exacerbating an already very likely recession this year and sustaining an economic depression for longer," said analyst Michal Dybula of BNP Paribas.